 Intriguing history, beautiful beaches, and great biking awaited us on these two lovely islands.
 And in the Lowcountry nearby, we got a glimpse of what life was like on a rice plantation in the 1700s.

 Arriving on Jekyll Island, it seemed as though we had stepped back into the late 1880s.
-A grand Victorian hotel stood before us, surrounded by immaculately manicured grounds, and a group of people, dressed all in white, were preparing for a game of croquet.
+A grand Victorian hotel stood before us, surrounded by immaculately manicured grounds.
+A group of people, dressed all in white, prepared for a game of croquet.

 Described as the richest, most exclusive, and most inaccessible club in the world, the Jekyll Island clan held one-sixth of the world’s wealth and controlled U.S. banking, railroads, and the industrial complex.
 (Pulitzer controlled publishing, and he was invited to join the inner circle in hopes that he wouldn’t write badly about the others.)

 Personally, I have no romantic illusions about the Gilded Age, even with picturesque scenes of people playing croquet dressed in white.
 Basically, there was a handful of ridiculously wealthy people (many known as “robber barons” for their nefarious ways of amassing money and power), and everyone else was dirt poor.

 Exploring Jekyll Island

 Not so long ago, we would never have been allowed on Jekyll Island.
 We wouldn’t have met the criteria for wealth or fame, LOL.
 But shortly after WW II, the state bought the island.
 After paying a mere six bucks at the toll booth, we roamed the island to our hearts’ content.